spikyian/MERGLCBlib/README.md

 ## Other information
    - The module mode is available using the uint8_t mode global variable.
+   - The module's node number is available as Word nn global variable.
    - A module may define a function to process MERGLCB messages before being handled by the library.
    - A module may also define a function to process MERGLCB messages if not handled by the library.